Kerry Norton-Smyser: Career

 Important parts in radio plays continued in 1951: a lead in the Actor's Choice play A Star Reborn on 2UE; the General Motors Hour play He Came To Stay, starring Allan Trevor, and the Caltex play The Dark Corner, starring Neva Carr Glyn and Moray Powell on 2GB.
-On stage she acted with Hollywood comedian Mischa Auer in Benn Levy's comedy Springtime For Henry, which played at the Theater Royal in Sydney, toured New South Wales country towns, then played in Hobart, Tasmania.
+On stage she acted with Hollywood comedian Mischa Auer in Benn Levy's comedy Springtime For Henry, which played at the Theatre Royal, Sydney in Sydney, toured New South Wales country towns, then played in Hobart, Tasmania.
 At the Independent, she appeared in Anna Lucasta, a play by Phillip Yordan, starring American actress Ellen Morgan.

 Around this time, Norton reached what she considered the peak of her radio career.
 Ron Beck, former producer of the Colgate-Palmolive shows, had entered into production with his own company.
 He obtained scripts of Blondie, an American show based on Chic Young's comic strip of the same name, and set about producing an Australian version of them.
 Willie Fennell played Dagwood Bumstead, Blondie's rather put-upon husband, but competition for the title role was very keen.
 Norton won it from a large field of auditioning actresses.
 Blondie went to air in November 1951, but its run was not to be a long one, as the threat of legal action from the United States brought it to an abrupt end.

 Norton did a good deal of radio work for the ABC: Anna in Clifford Odets' Golden Boy; Letta in Arthur Miller's Death of a Salesman, starring Edward Howell; roles in Rex Rienits' Wide Boy, Elmer Rice's Counselor-at-Law, and the serial Stranger Come In, written and produced by Max Afford.
-On stage she played Olive in John Van Druten's The Voice of the Turtle produced by Sydney John Kay for the Mercury Theater, and at the Metropolitan Theater she was in the satirical revue Merry-Go-Round, produced by Bill Orr, the forerunner of the Phillip Street Revues.
+On stage she played Olive in John Van Druten's The Voice of the Turtle produced by Sydney John Kay for the Mercury Theatre, and at the Metropolitan Theatre she was in the satirical revue Merry-Go-Round, produced by Bill Orr, the forerunner of the Phillip Street Revues.

-Personal life
+Personal life and death

 On 8 March 1954, Norton married Jack Smyser, an executive from Pan American Airways.
 Later that month they went to the United States to live.

-After the sudden death of her husband and later her son, Norton-Smyser returned to Australia, where she now lives in Carlton, Sydney.
+After the sudden death of her husband and later her son, Norton-Smyser returned to Australia, where she lived in Carlton, Sydney.
+She died in a care home in Bexley, New South Wales on 29 December 2013, at the age of 86.